MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-cross-cutting-issues.md

   - mission-critical
 ---

-# Cross-cutting concerns of a mission-critical workload
+# Cross-cutting concerns of mission-critical workloads

 There are several cross-cutting concerns that traverse the [key design areas](mission-critical-overview.md#what-are-the-key-design-areas).
 This article contextualizes these cross-cutting concerns for subsequent consideration within each design area.